-Article II
+Article II Composition

-Composition

 Section 1.
-The Graduate Council consists of the Associate Vice President of the Graduate School, one elected graduate faculty member from each graduate program (not including separate tracks within programs), two graduate faculty members appointed by the Associate Vice President of the Graduate School, and three graduate students who are enrolled and in good standing.
-Faculty are elected by the graduate faculty from their own programs, and both they and faculty appointed by the Associate Vice President of the Graduate School, serve for three-year terms.
-Student members are nominated by the program directors, selected by the Associate Vice President of the Graduate School, and serve one-year terms.
-The Vice-President for Academic Affairs is an ex-officio non-voting member.
+The Graduate Council consists of the head of the Graduate School who serves as Chair of Graduate Council, one elected graduate faculty member from each graduate program (not including separate tracks within programs), two graduate faculty members appointed by the Chair of the Graduate School, three graduate students who are enrolled and in good standing, and a Parliamentarian appointed by the Chair of the Graduate Council.
+At a date to coincide with the annual faculty election as defined by the Faculty Senate bylaws of MiSU, faculty are elected by the graduate faculty from their own programs, and both they and faculty appointed by the Chair of the Graduate Council, serve a three-year term.
+Student members are nominated by Program Directors, selected by the Chair of the Graduate Council, and each serves a one-year term.
+The Vice-President for Academic Affairs and Parliamentarian are ex-officio non-voting members.

 Section 2.
 To be eligible to serve on the Graduate Council or vote on graduate issues faculty must hold the status of Graduate Faculty.
 Graduate Faculty members are elected to serve staggered, 3-year terms with one-third (1/3) of the members elected each year.
+Terms of office for Graduate Council shall be limited to two consecutive three-year terms with one year off before being eligible to serve on Graduate Council again.

-Article III
+Article III Function

-Function